conan-io/docs/integrations/gitlab.rst

 Then, the **script** section creates the build folder, compiles the project with **cmake** and runs the **tests**.

-Creating, testing and uploading conan package binaries
+Creating, testing and uploading conan binary packages
 ------------------------------------------------------
-You can use Gitlab CI to automate the building of package binaries, which will be created in the cloud after pushing to Gitlab.
+You can use Gitlab CI to automate the building of binary packages, which will be created in the cloud after pushing to Gitlab.
 You can probably setup your own way, but conan has some utilities to help in the process.

 The command ``conan new`` has arguments to create a default working ``.gitlab-ci.yml`` file.